“Madam!” screeched the maid.

 Over the years that I have employed maids, one common

-factor in all of them (race, color, caste no bar!) is they are the happiest
+factor in all of them (race, colour, caste no bar!) is they are the happiest

 when something gets over and they would wait to pounce on me and underline my